Denial of Kurds by Turkey: Turkification of Kurds

 The Turkish nationalist Mehmet Eröz claimed that the Kurds, like the Azeris and the Turks, originated from the Oghuz Turks and therefore could not qualify as a completely distinct ethnicity.
 Eröz claimed that the word "Kurd" (Turkish: Kürt) was found on the Turkic Elegest inscription and that it specifically referred to Kurds and also stated that "Kurdish Turks" would be the proper terminology to describe Kurds in Turkey.

 Both Eröz and Rışvanoğlu compiled words from Old Turkic that they found in modern Kurdish dialects, and in which they developed a theory that claimed that despite the Kurdish language being influenced by the Iranic languages over time, many elements that were unique to the so-called "Kurdish Oghuz language" have survived in their modern language.

 A Turkish prosecutor at a court in 1971, speaking about the issue of Kurdish separatism in Turkey during a trial against members of the Revolutionary People's Liberation Party/Front, went on to make statements about the various Kurdish languages and dialects and stated that "there is no doubt that Kurdish is a Turkic language, just like Yakut or Chuvash.
 It is not immediately recognizable as such because our racial brothers have, for centuries, had contact with Arabs, Armenians and Persians, which has destroyed the purity of their language."
 This claim is similar in nature to the one that alleges that the Persian-speaking Hazaras, who inhabit modern-day Afghanistan and Pakistan, are a Turkic people who had their language heavily Iranicized while retaining some Turkic elements.

-Whereas Ziya Gökalp was also an ethnic Kurd who identified as a Turk, he did not contribute nor place importance on the theory of Kurds being a Turkic people, and believed that Turkishness is a matter of choice and dedication, not descent or background.
+Whereas Ziya Gökalp an ethnic Turk, he did not contribute nor place importance on the theory of Kurds being a Turkic people, and believed that Turkishness is a matter of choice and dedication, not descent or background.